lazyfuhrer/Interactive-pricing-component-using-react/README.md

-# Frontend Mentor - Interactive pricing component solution
+# Frontend Mentor - Interactive pricing component solution (Using React.js)

 This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.